-We have audited the accompanying financial statements of the and for the years ended June 30, 2023, and 2022 and the related notes to the financial statements, which collectively comprise the Forestville Water District and Sewer Service Zone, basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements for the years ended June 30, 2024, and 2023 and the related notes to the financial statements, which collectively comprise the Forestville Water District and Sewer Service Zone, basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Forestville Water District and Sewer Service Zone, as of June 30, 2023 and 2022, and the respective changes in financial position and, where applicable, cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Forestville Water District and Sewer Service Zone, as of June 30, 2024, and 2023, and the respective changes in financial position and, where applicable, cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.